by Debra Kaufman • photos by Deverill Weekes

 Assistant editor Victoria Lang, who is seven months pregnant, brought up the issue of banking hours for health benefits.
 “When you work, you accumulate so many hours and the six-month window to use them is kind of crazy,” she said.
 “If a Guild member is sick or becomes pregnant and is having a hard time getting hired when she starts showing, it can put that person in jeopardy of losing coverage.
 It’s incredibly stressful to deal with a medical issue or pregnancy, maintain your hours, focus at work and figure out how long you’ll be covered if you need to be out of work for awhile.
 Why can’t the hours we bank be used by other people?
 What happens to the hours we bank that we never use?
 We have to figure out a way that people don’t lose coverage.”

 Responding to Lang’s comment, Pratt said, “The MPI Active Health plan has provisions in it relating to different types of disability.
+Those who are disabled in any way can find the best disability insurance company in their area to talk through their options.
+However rightly, they can protect their primary income and make it easier to earn money and get an income despite having this hurdle in their way.
 Depending on the circumstance, it is possible that hours while on disability may be credited towards health coverage.”
-She suggested that any members put on disability by their doctor should contact Motion Picture Industry Pension and Health Plans directly to discuss their specific circumstances if they are concerned about a possible lapse in coverage.
+She also reminded everyone that it’s important to support people with disability.
+Furthermore, she suggested that any members put on disability by their doctor should contact Motion Picture Industry Pension and Health Plans directly to discuss their specific circumstances if they are concerned about a possible lapse in coverage.

 “We also have links at EditorsGuild.com, under the ‘Resources’ section, that can help guide members to State Disability Insurance, Paid Family Leave, and Family and Medical Leave Act resources,” Pratt continued, adding, “As for banked health hours, they are capped at 450 and all contributed hours are credited towards each individual’s pension.”